SAP-archive/helm-broker/docs/proposals/secure-addon-installation/secure-addon-installation.md

    Rejected solution: Move the field from **.spec.userInfo** to **.status.userInfo**.
 This solution is more clear but more time-consuming and requires changes in the Service Catalog repository.

-4. The Helm Broker lacks functionality for using User/ServiceAccount RBAC for provisioning a given [addon](https://github.com/kyma-project/addons).
+4. Helm Broker lacks functionality for using User/ServiceAccount RBAC for provisioning a given [addon](https://github.com/kyma-project/addons).

-    Accepted solution: Implement logic from [`impersonate-helm-broker`](https://github.com/mszostok/impersonate-helm-broker) PoC component in Helm Broker:
+    Accepted solution: Implement logic from the [`impersonate-helm-broker`](https://github.com/mszostok/impersonate-helm-broker) PoC component in Helm Broker:

      - [Originating identity middleware](https://github.com/mszostok/impersonate-helm-broker/blob/master/internal/middleware/identity.go).
      - [User impersonation in Helm commands](https://github.com/mszostok/impersonate-helm-broker/blob/3d7f4300250a882e5c98fe174dc5fa38bcae536e/internal/helm/install.go#L76-L77).
-     - Update Helm Broker documentation with information from **Architecture** section from this proposal.
+     - Update Helm Broker documentation with information from the **Architecture** section from this proposal.